Bill Pinkney (sailor): Voyage

 Pinkney's voyage around the world lasted 22 months.
 He traveled approximately 27,000 mi.
 He departed from Boston on August 5, 1990, sailing first to Bermuda, then along the eastern South American coastline, across the Atlantic Ocean to Cape Town, South Africa, across the Indian Ocean to Hobart, Tasmania, across the South Pacific Ocean, around Cape Horn, and up the eastern South American coastline, finally ending up back in Boston.

 Pinkney sailed on a Valiant 47, a 47-foot cutter named The Commitment.
 The expedition cost around $1 million.
+In May of 2024, the Chicago Maritime Museum opened a new permanent exhibit entitled "Bill Pinkney: Breaking Barriers with Commitment."

 On June 9, 1992, he arrived at the Charlestown Navy Yard in Boston Harbor where he was greeted by over 1,000 school students and 100 officers from the Navy, Coast Guard, and National Park Service.

 The story of his trip was told in the documentary The Incredible Voyage of Bill Pinkney, based on Pinkney's own footage.
 The film won a 1992 Peabody Award.
 He also wrote a children's book about his experiences called Captain Bill Pinkney's Journey.

+In 2022, he published a second children's book, Sailing Commitment Around The World By Bill Pinkney, illustrated by Pamela C. Rice who, along with Pinkney, was in the first all-Black Crew to compete in the Mackinac Race.
+Both Pinkney and Rice were members of the National Women's Sailing Association, which Pinkney joined in 2022 as the first male member.

 Amistad replica

-From 2000 to 2002, Pinkney served as the first captain of the replica of the Amistad.
+As a trustee of the Mystic Seaport Museum in Connecticut, Pinkney oversaw the building of the replica of the Amistad, of which he served as the first captain from 2000 to 2002.
 As captain, he took a group of teachers to Africa as part of a trip that traced the route of the Middle Passage crossing from Senegal to the Americas.

+Death

+Captain Pinkney was in Atlanta, Georgia serving as a technical advisor for an upcoming research expedition.
+Separate from and not related to the research project, he suffered a fall and died days later as a result of his injuries.
+Captain Bill Pinkney died on August 31, 2023, at the age of 87.
+He is survived by his wife, Migdalia Vachier Pinkney, as well as his sister Naomi Pinkney, his daughter Angela Walton, and two grandchildren.

 Awards and honors

-He was named Chicago Yacht Club’s Yachtsman of the Year in 1992.
+Pinkney was named Chicago Yacht Club’s Yachtsman of the Year in 1992.
 In 1999, he was named one of the Chicagoans of the Year by Chicago magazine.

-He is a member of the National Sailing Hall of Fame.
+Pinkney is a member of the National Sailing Hall of Fame.
 He was awarded The America and the Sea Award by Mystic Seaport Museum on October 26, 2022.

+Pinkney received honorary degrees from Becker College, Southern Connecticut State University, and Massachusetts Maritime Academy.

+Captain William "Bill" Pinkney graduated from the Southern California Maritime Institute (now known as the Los Angeles Maritime Institute).